nansencenter/NERSC-HYCOM-CICE/doc/ESMF.md

 https://www.earthsystemcog.org/projects/esmf/download/.
 The code has been tested and verified to work with ESMF v 5.2.0.rp3. and ESMF v 6.3.0 on Hexagon and ESMF v 6.3.0 on Sisu.

-You could try to install his yourself, instructions are available in the downloaded distribution.
+You could try to install it yourself, instructions are available in the downloaded distribution.
 However, it is probably recommended that you let your local IT support to do it to make sure that MPI etc is properly set up.